Anxiety

 Gabapentin Dosage for Anxiety

 When you are prescribed Gabapentin to treat your anxiety, your doctor will determine the correct dosage necessary for you.
-Additionally, doctors will usually start with a lower dose of Gabapentin and gradually increase to the dosage that will become their full intake.
+Additionally, doctors will usually start with a lower dose of Gabapentin and gradually increase the dosage that will become their full intake.
 Gabapentin comes in capsules of 100, 300, and 400 mg.
 Gabapentin tablets are available in 100, 300, 400, 600, and 800 mg.
 Do not change your dosage or stop taking your medications without talking to your doctor first.

 How Long Does Gabapentin Take to Work for Anxiety

 The effectiveness of Gabapentin is different for everyone, again also depending on the severity of your anxiety amongst other factors.
 The average timeline for effectiveness is about 3 weeks, but it could be sooner or later.
 It is important to remember that while Gabapentin may be helpful for some, it may not be helpful for you.
-If you want to consider using Gabapentin, consult your doctor and together you can make the best decisions regarding treating your anxiety.
+If you want to consider using Gabapentin, consult your doctor, and together you can make the best decisions regarding treating your anxiety.

 Markota, M., & Morgan, R. J. (2017).
 Treatment of Generalized Anxiety Disorder with Gabapentin.
-Case Reports in Psychiatry, 2017, 6045017. http://doi.org/10.1155/2017/6045017
+Case Reports in Psychiatry, 2017, 6045017.

-Related Posts
+Related Blog Posts